erik-romson/devbox/README.md

 `stop.sh`
 : Stops the devbox container

-`restart.sh`
-: Restarts the devbox container

-`init-ssh.sh`
-: Set up keybased auth for the devbox container.
-This script is triggered by the start script.

 `build.sh`
 : Builds the devbox docker imgage locally.

-`init-wsl.sh`
-: Bootstrap script for initiating docker-cd in Windows Service Layer (WSL on Win10)
+`login.sh`
+: Start a new bash sessin inside devBox

 # Running devbox
 When starting devbox with the `start.sh` script, the docker persistent volume `devbox-home` directory is mounted to `/home`.
 If the volume does not exist, it is created.
-A new linux user is then created and given `/home/<username>` as home directory.
-The user is set up with key-based ssh-authentication (username=pw for fallback).
+A new linux user is then created and given `/home/<username>` as home directory (username is resovled from the host OIS system environment).
+The devBox is set up with key-based ssh-authentication (username=pw for fallback).

 The exposed ports in devbox image are bound to 127.0.0.2 on the host, eg. 127.0.0.2:22 for sshd.
 It is recommended to name 127.0.0.2 to devbox is the `/etc/hosts` file on the docker host so logging in to devbox can be done by name: `ssh devbox`.